When is the festival?

 Who benefits from the AmeriServ Flood City Music Festival?

 Like its predecessor, the AmeriServ Johnstown FolkFest, proceeds from the Flood City Music Festival benefit the Johnstown Area Heritage Association, a non-profit that exists to preserve and showcase Johnstown’s nationally significant stories to the nation.
 To do that, JAHA provides high-quality educational, cultural and recreational experiences in the area’s unique historic settings.
-We operate three museums, the Johnstown Flood Museum which tells the story of the 1889 Johnstown flood; the Wagner-Ritter House & Garden, a house museum interpreting the domestic lives of 18th-century immigrants to the historic Cambria City neighborhood; and the Frank & Sylvia Pasquerilla Heritage Discovery Center; which tells the story of immigrants to Cambria City in the late 19th and early 20th century, and the history of steel and iron in Johnstown; and the Johnstown Children’s Museum.
+We operate several museums: the Johnstown Flood Museum, which tells the story of the 1889 Johnstown flood; the Wagner-Ritter House & Garden, a house museum interpreting the domestic lives of 18th-century immigrants to the historic Cambria City neighborhood; the Frank & Sylvia Pasquerilla Heritage Discovery Center; which tells the story of immigrants to Cambria City in the late 19th and early 20th century, and the history of steel and iron in Johnstown; and the Johnstown Children’s Museum, which is located on the third floor of the Heritage Discovery Center.

-In addition to the music festival, JAHA holds a variety of additional special events throughout the year as well.
+In addition to the music festival, JAHA holds a wide variety of special events throughout the year, at Peoples Natural Gas Park and our museums.
 In this way, we support the local economy by bringing positive national attention and visitors to our area.
 The festival is a wonderful program that helps JAHA provide a great experience for local residents, focus national attention here and bring people to visit.
 Along the way, everyone has a terrific time.

 Who funds the festival?